Reewr/gogs-cli/README.md

 **GOGS_CLI_TEST_TOKEN**

 The token to test with.
-This should be a token created by the user specified as "TEST_USERNAME".
+This should be a token created by the user specified as `GOGS_CLI_TEST_USERNAME`.

 **GOGS_CLI_TEST_ORGANIZATION**

 The organization to test with.
-This has to be an organization where "GOGS_CLI_TEST_USERNAME" is an owner so it can add repositories.
+This has to be an organization where `GOGS_CLI_TEST_USERNAME` is an owner so it can add repositories.